top of page

 As college students navigate the summer season, it's crucial to prioritize body neutrality and acceptance.
 Embracing a more neutral stance towards your body allows you to focus on self-care, self-compassion, and overall well-being.
 By challenging negative self-talk, practicing mindful self-care, filling your social media with diverse bodies, you will be on your way to embracing a more neutral relationship with your body.

 About the author: Sarah Santiago is a licensed professional counselor in Michigan.
-She provides therapy to Michigan college students and emerging adults (ages 18-29) virtually.
-Her specialties include helping clients work through anxiety, eating disorders, and improving self-confidence.
+She provides virtual therapy to Michigan college students and young professionals throughout Michigan.
+Her specialties include helping clients work through stress, anxiety, eating disorders, improving self-compassion, overcoming people pleasing, and more.
+Learn more about Sarah, here.

-10 views0 comments
+12 views0 comments

 bottom of page